-In addition to the names Gregor and MacGregor (various spellings), more than one hundred names are recognised as forming part of Clan Gregor.
+In addition to the names Gregor and MacGregor (various spellings), more than one hundred names are recognised as part of Clan Gregor.

 Membership in the Clan Gregor Society is open to all who regard themselves as MacGregors, and to all others as associate or honorary members, in accordance with the Society’s rules.